-Since FY2013, we have designated prayer rooms and prayer spaces in head quarter and some of our offices, to provide a work environment where employees from diverse cultural backgrounds can work comfortably.
+Since FY2013, we have designated prayer rooms and prayer spaces in head quarter and some of our offices, to provide a work environment where Toshiba Group employees from diverse cultural backgrounds can work comfortably.

-We have set up a portal site on the intranet web page to assist those involved with employees who are foreign nationals.
+We established a portal site assisting Toshiba Group employees involved with non-Japanese employees.
 On the portal is basic information, knowhow and more on the subject of employing non-Japanese employees, training on understanding other cultures, and testimonials and case studies concerning accepting non-Japanese employees.
 This helps cultivate work environments where foreign national employees can work comfortably.

 Trends in the number of non-Japanese employees (Toshiba)

 * FY2017, 2018: Sum of Toshiba and key Group companies.

-As of June 1st, 2018, the percentage of employees with disabilities has become 2.37% at Toshiba (including a special subsidiary company).
+As of June 1st, 2019, the percentage of employees with disabilities has become 2.31% at Toshiba (including a special subsidiary company).
 We have also been making efforts to improve work environments for employees with disabilities.
-In FY2010, we established a network connecting seven divisions engaged in supporting people with disabilities, including Human Resources and Administration Division and the Design Center.
+In FY2010, we established a network connecting seven divisions engaged in supporting people with disabilities, including Human Resources and Administration Division and Toshiba Design Center.
 This network has enabled us to devise and implement comprehensive measures to support such employees.